 Welcome to the website of the Department of Neurology at Renaissance School of Medicine at Stony Brook University!
 Like the rest of Stony Brook Medicine, Neurology is a young, dynamic, andgrowing organization committed to excellence in clinical care, research, and teaching.
-Neurology is home to an accomplished adult and pediatric faculty with distinctive strength in several areas, including neuroimmunology, cerebrovascular diseases, epilepsy, movement disorders, developmental disorders, neuromuscular diseases, and clinical neurophysiology.
-Our epilepsy center was recently recognized as a top-tier, Level 4 center by the National Association of Epilepsy Centers, and our cerebrovascular and stroke center was recently recognized as Comprehensive by the Joint Commission.
-We attract outstanding and inquisitive residents who come here for the strong clinical training available at Stony Brook University Hospital and the Northport VA Medical Center, as well as myriad opportunities to gain subspecialty or research experience.
-Our residents typically go on to topnotch fellowship programs around the country before entering successful careers in private practice or academic medicine.
+We provide a collegial, caring, and nurturing work environment.
+Neurology is home to an accomplished adult and pediatric faculty with distinctive strength in several areas, including cerebrovascular diseases, clinical neurophysiology, developmental disorders, epilepsy, movement disorders, multiple sclerosis/neuroimmunology, neurocritical care, neuromuscular diseases, neuro-oncology, neuropsychology, and sleep neurology.
+We have a top-tier epilepsy level 4 center, a very busy comprehensive cerebrovascular stroke center with mobile stroke units, anALS center of excellence, a comprehensive MS center, and a movement disorders center.
+We attract outstanding and inquisitive residents who come here for the strong clinical training availableat our university, as well as myriad opportunities to gain subspecialty or research experience.
+Our residents typically go on to top-notch fellowship programs around the country before entering successful careers in academic medicine or private practice.